-For 2017, the Streets Division will empty refuse and recycling carts in the downtown moving area everyday between July 31st through August 15th.
+For 2018, the Streets Division will empty refuse and recycling carts in the downtown moving area everyday between August 6 through August 15th.
 The student move areas will be monitored daily starting July 30, and crews will be assigned to collect from the student move areas as needed.

 Fill up your carts with the appropriate material according to the guidelines below and roll them to the curb during that window.

 You may fill up your refuse and recycling carts and roll them out as often as you like from July 31 to August 15.